MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-cmdlets.md

 1. Open a Service Manager Windows PowerShell session.

-2. To list the cmdlets that are included in the administrator module, in the Service Manager Windows PowerShell session, type the following, and then press ENTER:
+2. To list the cmdlets that are included in the administrator module, in the Service Manager Windows PowerShell session, enter the following, and then press ENTER:

     ```
     Get-Command -module System.Center.Service.Manager
     ```

-3. To list the cmdlets that are included in the data warehouse module, in the Service Manager Windows PowerShell session, type the following, and then press ENTER:
+3. To list the cmdlets that are included in the data warehouse module, in the Service Manager Windows PowerShell session, enter the following, and then press ENTER:

     ```
     Get-Command -module Microsoft.EnterpriseManagement.Warehouse.Cmdlets